 Similar to the initiatives of PMI, former US Vice President Joe Biden oversaw the launch of Cancer Moonshot in 2016.
 It aims to use the vast source of healthcare data to find vaccine-based immunotherapies against cancer.
 Like PMI, it also relies on public and private organizations to research and develop new viable treatments.

-There are more initiatives and companies traversing the same path as PMI and Cancer Moonshot.
-There are promising drugs being developed that can treat different tumor types including lung cancer, melanoma, breast cancer, colorectal cancer, and ovarian cancer.
+More initiatives and companies are traversing the same path as PMI and Cancer Moonshot.
+Promising drugs are being developed that can treat different tumor types, including lung cancer, melanoma, breast cancer, colorectal cancer, and ovarian cancer.
 Non-invasive screening test kits to detect cancer are even available for order online.
-With the rapid developments in medicine, medical treatments and solutions may just be ready for consumers in the next handful of years.
+With the rapid developments in Precision Medicine revolution, medical treatments and solutions may be ready for consumers in the next handful of years.